eitanlees/eitanlees.github.io/_posts/2020-01-21-altair-stack.md

 They are still JSON files which means they are easily read but some of the high level Vega-Lite constructs aren't provided.
 You have to specify every component of the visualization.
 The Vega specs are actually much closer to Wilkinson's detailed visualization grammar.
-The benifet of a detailed description is that you have more flexibility.
+The benefit of a detailed description is that you have more flexibility.

 From the [Vega docs][vega-quote-link]: